react-navigation/react-navigation/README.md

 yarn test
 ```

-Running Detox (on iOS) requires the following:
+Running the e2e tests with Detox (on iOS) requires the following:

 - Mac with macOS (at least macOS High Sierra 10.13.6)
 - Xcode 10.1+ with Xcode command line tools

-To run the integration tests, first you need to install `applesimutils` and `detox-cli`:
+First you need to install `applesimutils` and `detox-cli`:

 ```sh
 brew tap wix/brew